ESGT1299/SP500-return-forecast/README.md

 7. Polikar, R. (2006).
 Ensemble based systems in decision making. *IEEE Circuits and Systems Magazine, 6*(3), 21–45. https://doi.org/10.1109/MCAS.2006.1688199

 8. Streamlit Inc. (2022). *Streamlit Documentation*.
 Retrieved from https://docs.streamlit.io

+## Contributing
+Contributions are welcome!
+Please open an issue or submit a pull request for bug fixes, enhancements, or new features.

+## License
+This project is released under the MIT License.